padmasaravan/WhizzMap_ReactNative/README-ReactNative.md

 ## How to use a custom API/server?

 - Sometimes you might need to add new microservices/APIs as per your requirements.
 In such cases, you can deploy your microservices with Hasura using git push or docker.
 - This quickstart comes with one such custom microservice written in Python using the flask framework.
 Check it out in action at `https://api.<cluster-name>.hasura-app.io`.
-Currently, it just returns a "WhizzMap" at that endpoint.
+Currently, it just returns a "WhizzMap" at that endpoint.Tt also handles the API requests at the /directions endpoint and returns the directions details back as response.
 - This microservice is in the microservices folder of the project directory.
 You can add your custom microservice there.
 - To generate your own custom microservice, run